ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour000.md

 The Particle Photon is pre-configured to connect to the Particle Cloud.
 In order to 'claim' or provision the device, and to update its firmware (which you will do in [Lab 01][13]) you must create a free account with Particle Cloud.
 Go to [https://build.particle.io/signup][14] to create a new Particle Cloud account (make sure you remember your login email address and password - you will need it during this lab series).

 ## Create a Microsoft Azure Trial Account
 In this lab series you will use Microsoft Azure as the cloud backend for your IoT solution.
-If you don't allready have an Azure account, go to [https://azure.microsoft.com/en-us/pricing/free-trial/][15] to start a free trial of Microsoft Azure.
+If you don't already have an Azure account, go to [https://azure.microsoft.com/en-us/pricing/free-trial/][15] to start a free trial of Microsoft Azure.
 You may need a credit card for identity verification, but the trial is completely free.
 If you have an MSDN Subscription you may be eligible for free credits to Microsoft Azure every month.
 Check your [MSDN account][16] page for details.

 That's it for now.
 You are ready to start the [first set of labs][13].